Psychology

 Learn about this helping profession, then explore career options that fit your future.

 There is no single test or list of qualities that will guarantee a person will excel as a psychology major, but there are some common traits that successful psychologists share.
-Read through the following characteristics to see if any resonate with you.
+Read through the following characteristics to see if they resonate with you.

 Anyone working in this field should enjoy working with people in some capacity.
 Many choose to major in psychology because they want to help others live healthy and fulfilling lives.
 While not all jobs in the field deal directly with patients or clients, the overall goal of psychology is to study human behavior and apply those insights to build a healthier society.

 Problem-solving skills are useful for every facet of life.
 But much of psychology is applying empirically based theories to real-life problems, which can be very rewarding.
-If you enjoy tackling complicated problems, trying to view situations from different perspectives and searching for relevant information to inform your approach, you could have a bright future in psychology.
+If you enjoy tackling complicated problems, trying to view situations from different perspectives, and searching for relevant information to inform your approach, you could have a bright future in psychology.

-3. You love learning
+3. You Love Learning

 The beauty of studying the secrets of the mind is knowing your work is never done.
 The brain and human behavior are some of the most scrutinized subjects in the history of science, but our collective knowledge is still far surpassed by our remaining questions.
+In the world of psychology, there is always something new to discover.
+If you’re always looking to learn new things, you’ll enjoy evolving in your psychology career.

-4. You’re a trusted source for advice
+4. You’re a Trusted Source for Advice

 Do your friends and family always come to you for advice, knowing they can trust you with their deepest secrets?
 If so, you’re well suited for the professional world of psychology.

-5. You are patient and a good listener
+5. You Are Patient and a Good Listener

 Much of psychology is focused on understanding and treating mental and behavioral disorders.
-In a clinical setting, this means spending time with patients one-on-one, asking questions and holding space for all of the emotions and feelings the patient shares.
+In a clinical setting, this means spending time with patients one-on-one, asking questions, and holding space for all of the emotions and feelings the patient shares.
 A successful psychologist must learn that being a good listener means listening to understand instead of listening to respond.

-6. You strive to be open-minded and nonjudgmental
+6. You Strive to be Open-Minded and Nonjudgmental

-Throughout your classes as a psychology major, you’ll encounter information, ideas and theories that challenge your worldview.
+Throughout your classes as a psychology major, you’ll encounter information, ideas, and theories that challenge your worldview.
 The ability to develop your opinion and change your mind based on new information is a strength, not a weakness.
 Maintaining an open mind takes practice and exposure to competing or opposing perspectives.

 With its emphasis on intangible things like thoughts and feelings, it can be easy to forget that psychology is indeed a science.
 Keen observation skills are essential.
 For a psychologist to properly study attitudes and behavior, he or she must be capable of noticing and interpreting possible meanings of actions, interactions, expressions, verbal cues, and body language.